eliza-frankel/summer-school-2026-labs/content/monday/lab-2.md

 ### Step 2 - Building the inlist

 For this lab, we are going to start with the same inlist as before, but we'll be adding a few things.
-Start by opening up `inlist_project` in a text editor.
 We will be changing parameters in `&colors`, `&controls`, and the `inlist_pgstar`.
-Let's start with `&colors`!
+Let's start with `&colors`.

 #### Setting up Custom Colors in `&colors`